Mieczysław Wolfke

-Biography
+Life and career

-Mieczysław Władysław Wolfke was born on 29 May 1883 in Łask near Łódź.
-His father, Karol Juliusz Wolfke, was a road engineer.
+Mieczysław Wolfke was born on 29 May 1883 in Łask near Łódź, then part of Congress Poland, to Karol Juliusz Wolfke, a road engineer and Lucyna.

-In 1892 Mieczysław and his parents moved to Częstochowa where his father became a district roadside engineer.
-At the age of 12, Wolfke wrote a dissertation about interplanetary travelling (especially to the Moon).
+In 1892, Wolfke and his parents moved to Częstochowa where his father became a district roadside engineer.
+Inspired by the works of Jules Verne and Camille Flammarion, at the age of 12, he wrote a dissertation about interplanetary travelling (especially to the Moon).
 It contained the theory of spaceships driven by the jet force.
 He also presented scientific hypotheses supported by mathematical models.

-In Częstochowa Mieczysław completed five years of the gymnasium for boys.
+During his time in Częstochowa, Wolfke completed five years of the gymnasium for boys.
 Then he continued his education in Realschule in Sosnowiec which he graduated in 1902.
 At the age of 17, Wolfke developed a device which he called "telektroskop" (telectrosope).
 This invention was used to send images at a distance via electromagnetic waves.
-It was a prototype of television and Wolfke patented it in Russia and Germany.
-This patent received appreciation at the exhibition of the Polytechnic Society in Lviv in 1902 and gave him recognition in the world.
+It was a prototype of television and he patented it in Russia and Germany.
+This patent received appreciation at the exhibition of the Polytechnic Society in Lviv in 1902 and earned him recognition in the world.

-In 1902 Mieczysław Wolfke moved to Leodium, Belgium to start studying at the university.
+In 1902, Wolfke moved to Leodium, Belgium to start studying at the university.
 Because of the low standard of laboratories and inadequate equipment, he went to Sorbonne in Paris.
-In Paris he got acquainted with ideas of Freemasonry.
-In 1907 he failed the bachelor's exam and moved to Wroclaw (at that time Germany).
-He entered the University of Breslau and in 1910 he passed with the doctorate of philosophy (PhD) for his dissertation on the ability of resolution of optical systems on the example of microscope.
+In Paris, he became acquainted with ideas of Freemasonry.
+In 1907, he failed the bachelor's exam and moved to Wroclaw (at that time in Germany).
+He entered the University of Breslau and in 1910 he earned his doctorate on the basis of his dissertation entitled Zdolność rozdzielcza układów optycznych (Resolving Power of Optical Systems).
 Professor Otto Lummer was his supervisor.
 After the annulment of his first marriage, in March 1912 he married Agnes Erica Ritzmann.